LAST UPDATED: January 21, 2020

-Essential Cookies: Essential cookies, which are session cookies, are required for providing the Services.
-For example, certain cookies enable you to log into secure areas within our Services.
-Disabling these cookies may make certain features and services unavailable.
+Essential Cookies: Essential Cookies are required for providing you with features or services that you have requested.
+For example, certain Cookies enable you to log into secure areas of our Services.
+Disabling these Cookies may make certain features and services unavailable.

 Functionality Cookies: Functional cookies are used to record your choices and settings regarding our Services, maintain your preferences over time, and recognize you when you return to our Services.
 These cookies help us to personalize our content for you, greet you by name, and remember your preferences (for example, your region).

-You have the option to opt out of Behavioral Advertising.
-For more information, see the section below titled “Opting Out of Behavioral Advertising and Tracking Tools.”
+You have the option to opt out of Interest-Based Advertising.
+For more information, see the section below titled “Opting Out of Interest-Based Advertising and Tracking Tools.”

-Service Provider Opt Out: You can opt-out directly from some Advertising Service Providers and providers of Tracking Tools by using their opt-out tools.
+Third Party Opt Out: You can opt-out directly from some third-party ad networks, including third-party ad servers, ad agencies, ad technology vendors and research firms by using their opt-out tools.
 Some of these service providers, and links to their opt-out tools, are:

 Google AdWords.
 You can opt-out of Google Analytics for Display Advertising and customize the Google Display Network ads by visiting the Google Ads Settings page: http://www.google.com/settings/ads.
 Google also recommends installing the Google Analytics Opt-out Browser Add-on – https://tools.google.com/dlpage/gaoptout – for your web browser.
 Google Analytics Opt-out Browser Add-on provides visitors with the ability to prevent their data from being collected and used by Google Analytics.
 For more information on the privacy practices of Google, please visit the Google Privacy Terms web page: https://policies.google.com/privacy?hl=en